Shift Profitability Simulator

 Why This Matters

-App earnings ≠ net earnings.
+• App earnings are not net earnings.
 What the app shows excludes vehicle costs, taxes, and unpaid time.

 The True Cost of Gig Driving

 Self-Employment Tax Stings: Unlike W-2 jobs where employers pay half your FICA taxes, you pay the full 15.3% yourself.
-On top of that comes income tax.
 Setting aside 25-30% of profit is prudent.

 Maintenance Adds Up: Oil changes, tires, brakes, and unexpected repairs hit harder with high mileage.
 Budget $0.05-0.10/mile for maintenance, more for older vehicles.